markbarlow/180bpm/_posts/2017-1-18-why-I-started-running.md

 layout: 180blogpost
 title: Why I started running
 subheading: Did I choose running, or did running choose me?
 excerpt: In January 2015, with little thought or planning, I went for a lunchtime run.
-This turned out to be the point I started regular running.
+This turned out to be the point I started regular running
 heroimage: blog-runner2.png
 ---